By Erik Alsgaard

 “We understand that God is love,” she said, “and God has called us to act in loving and compassionate ways.
 Because God’s love has been poured out upon each and every person in creation, our response to that love is to come out and share some hot cocoa today, and gloves, as we’re able to.”

 The hot cocoa and the Ambassadors of Cheer who helped dispense the sweet beverage were provided by Rethink Church, the next evolution of the "Open hearts.
 Open minds.
 Open doors." welcoming and advertising campaign sponsored by United Methodist Communications in Nashville, Tenn.
-Rethink Church seeks to redefine the church experience beyond the church doors and invite people to become engaged in the world, asking the question, "What if church were a verb?"
+Rethink Church seeks to redefine the church experience beyond the church doors and invite people to become engaged in the world, asking the question, "What if

 That’s exactly what happened with one man.
-A security officer at the station, Brian, not only allowed the Ambassadors of Cheer to come inside the station, but, by the end of the morning, had asked for assistance in finding a church home for him and his family.
+A security officer at the station, Brian, not only allowed the Ambassadors of Cheer to come inside the

 Several churches throughout Baltimore are sending volunteers to assist with the hot cocoa giveaway, providing resources and information about The United Methodist Church.
 Cole Wilson especially thanked them for their hard work.